sergiumargan-sudo/redemption-optimization-replication/README.md

-The Redemption Optimization (TRO) — Complete Replication & Manuscript Pack
+The Redemption Optimization (TRO) — Complete Replication, Manuscript & Companion Pack

-This repository contains the full replication and reference materials for The Redemption Optimization: Margan’s Optimization Paradox and the Problem of Evil by Sergiu Margan.
+This repository contains the full replication, manuscript, and companion materials for The Redemption Optimization: Margan’s Optimization Paradox and the Problem of Evil by Sergiu Margan.

-The project introduces the Margan Optimization Framework and Margan’s Optimization Paradox (MOP), formally proving that evil is necessary only once to ground redemption goods (mercy, justice), after which every repetition adds only cost without new value.
+The project introduces the Margan Optimization Framework and Margan’s Optimization Paradox (MOP), formally proving that evil is necessary only once to ground redemption goods (mercy, justice).
+Every repetition beyond the first adds cost without generating new value.

 This repository now includes: